mklabs/greenskin/readme.md

    name and password, or using a private key file.
 8. Click save

+You can provision the Jenkins slave by using the `vms/greenskin-ansible/playbooks/greenskin-jenkins-configure/site.yml` playbook.
+It'll install Jenkins plugins like tap and parameterized-trigger, and configure a new slave named "jenkins-slave".
+You'll then only need to configure Credentials accordinly and launch the slave.

 ### Node app

 cd into `s4/` and install dependencies.